Programming-Hero-Next-Level-Development/assignment-3/README.md

   }

-### Implement Create, Read, Update , Delete Operations for COW listings.
+### Implement Create, Read, Update, and Delete Operations for COW listings.